elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/010-uses-for-modules.md

 To implement code that allows the definitions above to be modeled internally, we need to consider how this system will be used.
 While it is easy to imagine roles shifting over time, getting added and removed as needed, it's hard to imagine what the utility of having more than one `AccessControl` object would be.

-For this reason, it's fairly safe to say that `AccessControl` configuration data is essentially global information, and so does not need the data segregation that creating instances of a class provides.
+For this reason, it's safe to say that `AccessControl` configuration data is global information, and so does not need the data segregation that creating instances of a class provides.

 By modeling `AccessControl` as a module rather than class, we end up with an object that we can store data on that can't be instantiated.